 Dissemination

-A poster presentation on the metal alloy leak sealing technology was given to other utilities and innovators attending the Energy Innovation Summit in Liverpool in October 2023.
+A poster presentation at Energy Innovation Summit in Liverpool in October 2023.
 The project was displayed again for other utilities at the Innovation Zero Event in London in May 2024.